 If AWS cost management or the idea or insights on how to reduce cloud costs sounds appealing to you, you’re not alone.
-There are finite ways to receive free credits, including simply asking for them, applying for additional credits, making purchases that grant them to you or setting up a method which rewards you with AWS credits.
+There are finite ways to receive free credits, including simply asking for them, applying for additional credits, making purchases that grant them to you or setting up a method that rewards you with AWS credits.
 Here are some ways your team can receive free AWS credits to help with AWS cloud cost management.

 Free cloud cost optimization.
 Lifetime

 1. Ask AWS support for some assistance directly; it works

 Depending on the situation and your cloud optimization efforts and needs, the AWS support team might be able to help you with a cost break or an incentive.
 Especially for those who are newer to the platform or who are trying out different tactics and who make a mistake, AWS support is known to have some sympathy for you.
 Learning how to keep cloud costs under control, especially if you’re not using a special cloud cost management platform like OptScale, can prove to be tricky.
 AWS can be quite responsive to helping you.
 They may credit you back some or all of your spending.
 While this method can’t be repeated often, it can be something to try here and there if you feel you can build a case for something gone wrong.

 2. Embrace not just AWS, but the Amazon family of brands and reap the benefits